AliceNN-ucdenver/Iasa/career.md

 - Share your wins with your network

 Remember: Rey didn't wait until she felt ready to take on the First Order.
 Buffy didn't wait until she was the perfect Slayer to start fighting evil.
 Taylor didn't wait until she was the perfect songwriter to start building her career.

+As Buffy asked in her final season: "Make your choice.
+Are you ready to be strong?"

 Your future self is counting on the decisions you make today.
 Don't let them down.